Common Name: Imitating Poison Dart Frog, Mimic Poison Dart Frog

 Scientific Name: Ranitomeya imitator

-These poison frogs come in a variety of morphs that imitate the colors of other frogs around them.
+The poison of the Imitating Poison Dart Frog is weak compared to other species.
+The frog imitates the colors of other more poisonous frogs to fool predators.
+There are a variety of different morphs.
 The picture at the top is of the Varadero morph, which mimics the orange and blue Ranitomeya fantastica morph.
 There are 3 different species that the frog mimics.